TheOpenTradeProject/TheOpenTradeProject.github.io/_posts/2025-03-27-introduction-post.md

 ## The mathematical model

 For simplicity (and according to the observations of the previous paragraph), it was assumed that the average value for each pick provided by the Jimmy Johnson trade chart is correct.
 The model focuses on the variability, i.e., the accepted uncertainty around that value.
 The detailed description of the model is highly mathematical and may not be of interest to every reader, and will be provided in a separate post.

 In very simple terms, we are assuming that the value of each pick is normally distributed, with the average value provided by the Jimmy Johnson chart.
 Then, we are applying an artificial intelligence model to determine the standard deviation for each pick.
 A standard deviation of 28 points for pick 21 is an actual output of our model; as another example, pick 91 has an average value of 136 points and a standard deviation of 11.6 points.
 The model was fine-tuned to account for further challenges.

 For example, none of the 453 trades in the dataset involve pick 1.
 In that case, we considered that trades involving the surrounding picks (for example, picks 2, 3 and 4) affect the value of pick 1, each to a different extent (a trade involving pick 2 affects the value of pick 1 more than a trade involving pick 3 affects the value of pick 1, for example).
 This approach makes extensive use of [correlation theory](https://en.wikipedia.org/wiki/Correlation) and was useful for other picks when data was lacking.

+The AI model outputs standard deviations for each pick.
+That information enables the creation of the most user-friendly feature of the project.
+The draft simulator.

+## Grading: a natural evolution of variability analysis

+After the mean and standard deviation are known, it is possible to take advantage of another cool feature of normal distributions: [percentiles](https://www.youtube.com/watch?v=MRqtXL2WX2M](https://en.wikipedia.org/wiki/Percentile_rank).
+For example, if a team sells pick 21 for 836 points, they got a 90-th percentile value (better value than 90% of all trades involving that pick).
+Similarly, the 10-th percentile value (bottom 10% value among all possible trades) is 764 points.
+Percentiles are really useful when it comes to grading transactions (but, as we'll see, considering only percentiles is not always a fair way to evaluate trades).